djaiss/transactional-email-copy/README.md

 Images are placed in the `img/screenshots` folder, and have to be named with the following format `yyyy-mm-dd-COMPANY`.
 Please make sure images are in the PNG format and compressed with [Imageoptim](http://imageoptim.com/) or equivalent.

+## Automatic creation of new posts

+To facilitate the creation of new posts, there is a Rake method that takes in argument the name of the company and prefill a new post.
+It's pretty cool (it even takes your name from your Git configuration).
+Here is how the script would work with a company named Trello.
+Don't worry about casing.

+`rake new_post COMPANY=trello`

 ## Taking down posts

 Perhaps you don't want your brand to appear on that website.
 You have the right to ask me to remove it, of course (and I didn't ask for permissions in the first place).
 If you want me to remove one of the post, send me an email to transactionalemail AT fastmail DOT fm or send me a pull request, and I will proceed to the deletion immediately.